ZaGrayWolf/Types_of_Convolutions/Involution_Convolutions/ReadMe.md

-# Involution Convolutions: An Educational Overview
+# Involution Convolutions: An Overview

 ## Table of Contents
 1. [Introduction](#introduction)